gemmaellis16/yoga-project/README.md

     - Clearly labelled 'About' page on navigation bar.

     - The [About](screenshots/about.png) page contains a photo of the teacher and short paragraph about her experience.

+    - There is an example relaxation audio for users to listen and decide if it's something they would like to experience.

 * As a user, I want to view the studio and student/teachers [gallery](screenshots/gallery.png) to view the environment so I can decide if it's the class I'd like to participate in.